FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 # Async

 > [!WARNING]
-> Everything described in this article should be only used after you set up an AsyncResource properly.<br>
+> Everything described in this article should be only used after you set up an AsyncResource properly.
 > In order to do that make sure to follow "Setup async module" instructions

 While writing a C# resource for your server it's quite useful to execute some asynchronous operations (async/await).
-For that reasons there's a separated module, that's intended to allow you to work safely in async conditions.
+For that reasons there's a separated package, that's intended to allow you to work safely in async conditions.

 > [!TIP]
-> This article only describes **server-side** version of the API.<br>
+> This article only describes **server-side** version of the API.
 > Client-side article is WIP yet.

 ## Setup async module